Despoina: Cult of Despoina

 On a marble relief at Lycosura is the veil of Despoina, on which human figures are represented with the heads of different animals, seemingly, in a ritual dance.
 Some of them hold flutes.
 These could be a procession of women with animal masks or of hybrid creatures.
 Similar processions of daemons or human figures with animal masks appear on Mycenean frescoes and gold rings.
-Most of the temples were built near springs, and in some of them there is evidence of a fire which always was kept burning.
+Most of the temples were built near springs, and in some of them there is evidence of an eternal flame.
 At Lycosura, a fire burned in front of the temple of Pan, the goat god.
 The megaron of Eleusis is quite similar to the "megaron" of Despoina at Lycosura.